joshua-owens/kupi/README.md

 - At least 2 Raspberry Pis running [Ubuntu](https://ubuntu.com/download/raspberry-pi)
     - If you are in need of an example, [this](#my-hardware) is my hardware setup
-    - SSH keys set up across all of the Raspberry Pis
+    - SSH key for local machine set up across all of the Raspberry Pis

 ## Running the playbook